RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

     a phase tilt along the other.
 The second row shows a quadratic background phase along both coordinate axes.
-The first column shows the raw input phase, and the second and third columns show the phase error when using the tilt and poly2o correction for a sphere analysis based on the edge-detection algorithm.
+The first column shows the raw input phase, and the second and third columns show the phase residuals when using the tilt and poly2o correction for a sphere analysis based on the edge-detection algorithm.

 Include beads that are close to each other
 ------------------------------------------
-DryMass automatically removes ROIs that are very close to each other, as this might have a negative effect on the subsequent analysis steps.
+DryMass automatically removes ROIs that are close to each other, as this might have a negative effect on the subsequent analysis steps.
 To include these beads, we lift this restriction by modifying the *[roi]* section: